-Compliance Artifacts - a collection of artifacts which represent the output of the FOSS management program for a given Supplied Software release.
-The collection may include (but are not limited to) one or more of the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, SPDX documents and so forth.
+Compliance Artifacts - a collection of artifacts which represent the output of the FOSS management program for a given-Supplied Software release.
+The collection may include (but are not limited to) one or more of the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, FOSS component bill of materials, SPDX documents and so forth.